Share this visualization

 Our interactive infographic charts the discoveries, inventions and scientific breakthroughs of the Islamic Golden Age and beyond versus their comparative date of ‘discovery’ by the West.

-» Astronomy Persian polymath Nasīr al-Dīn Tūsī was first to put Earth at the centre of the solar system, 940+ years before Copernicus.
+» Astronomy Persian polymath Nasīr al-Dīn Tūsī was first to put the Sun at the centre of the solar system, 940+ years before Copernicus.
 He also surmised that the Milky Way was composed of millions of stars (later confirmed by Galileo in 1610)

 » Mathematics Egyptian number-cruncher Ibn Aslam free-wheeled with indeterminate problems, irrational co-efficients and geometric proofs in 890AD, 300+ years before Fibonacci drew uncredited ‘inspiration’ from his work.